-9.1.4 Type 4 - Industrial Wind Turbine means one or more wind turbines each with a nameplate capacity of greater than or equal to 1 MW, or a turbine height greater than or equal to 300'; or more than three Type 3 Wind Turbines.
-A Location of Development permit from the Maine Department of Environmental Protection (DEP) pursuant to Title 35-A M.R.S.A. §3451, Title 35-A M.R.S.A. § 3456 and Title 38 M.R.S.A. § 482 is normally required unless the Wind Turbine: 1) does not sell or convert electricity for off site use including net metering; and, 2) does not qualify as a Structure with a total land area in excess of 3 acres for the entire WTG.
+9.1.4 Type 4 - Industrial Wind Turbine means one or more wind turbines each with a nameplate capacity of greater than 1 MW, or a turbine height greater than 300 feet; or more than three Type 3 Wind Turbines.
+A Location of Development permit from the Maine Department of Environmental Protection (DEP) pursuant to Title 35-A M.R.S.A. §3451, Title 35-A M.R.S.A. § 3456 and Title 38 M.R.S.A. § 482 is normally required unless the Wind Turbine: 1) does not sell or convert electricity for off site use including net metering; and, 2) does not qualify as a Structure with a total land area in excess of 3 acres for the entire WEF.